Heavy vehicles on the South Eastern Freeway

 The down-track is a sustained continuous gradient which ends with traffic lights at one of Adelaide’s busiest intersections.
 This presents heavy vehicle drivers with unique and significant challenges rarely encountered on other descents across Australia.

-The South Eastern Freeway down-track is from Crafers to the intersection of Portrush, Cross and Glen Osmond roads (as per map below).
+The South Eastern Freeway down-track is from Crafers to the intersection of Portrush Rd, Cross Rd and Glen Osmond Rd (as per map below).

 Speed cameras operate along the section of the South Eastern Freeway where the new legislation applies.
 These cameras are operational and drivers can be penalised for road safety offences at these sites.